Renderers

 OptionTypeDescription

-createSession() => Promise<AtlasSession>Required.
-Returns LiveKit connection info from Atlas.
+createSession() => Promise<AtlasSessionInfo>Required.
+Returns LiveKit connection info from your backend proxy.

 deleteSession(sessionId: string) => Promise<void>Recommended.
 Tears down the session to stop billing.

-onVideoStream(stream: MediaStream | null) => voidCalled when video track is received/lost
+onVideoStream(stream: MediaStream | null) => voidCalled when video track is received/lost.

-onAudioStream(stream: MediaStream | null) => voidCalled when audio track is received/lost
+onAudioStream(stream: MediaStream | null) => voidCalled when audio track is received/lost.

-onStateChange(state: string) => voidCalled on connection state changes
+onStateChange(state: string, detail?: string) => voidCalled on connection state changes.

-interface AtlasSession {
+interface AtlasSessionInfo {

 livekitUrl: string;